liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 To use a packaged view, you need to import the new module into your project by specifying its location in your [`settings.gradle`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/samples/bankofwesteros/settings.gradle).
-The Bank of Westeros and test-app projects each use a custom theme (`westeros` and `material`, respectively).
-These projects are good examples of how to use an independent theme in your project.
+The Bank of Westeros and test-app projects each use a custom view (`westeros` and `material`, respectively).
+These projects are good examples of how to use an independent view in your project.

-If you want to redistribute your theme and let others use it, you can upload it to jCenter or Maven Central.
+If you want to redistribute your view and let others use it, you can upload it to jCenter or Maven Central.
 In the example [`build.gradle`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/samples/bankofwesteros/build.gradle) file, after entering your bintray api key you can execute `gradlew bintrayupload` to upload your project to jCenter.
-When finished, you and others can use your theme as any other Android dependency: simply add the repository, artifact, groupId, and version to your gradle file.
+When finished, you and others can use your view as any other Android dependency: simply add the repository, artifact, groupId, and version to your gradle file.

 Super!
 Now you know how to create and package views in Liferay Screens for